-So, you’ve done your research, picked yourself a decent laptop and a good digital audio workstation (DAW) software - only to realise that you’ll need access to loads more content and tools, than what comes with the DAW of choice.
+So, you’ve done your research, picked yourself a new midi controller and a digital audio workstation (DAW) software – only to realize that you’ll need access to loads more content and tools, than what comes with the DAW of choice.
 Bummer.

-Now that your pocket money’s gone, there is still one place that shouldn’t be overlooked: the glorious world of Free VST plugins.
+Now that your pocket money’s gone, there is still one place that shouldn’t be overlooked: the glorious world of the free VST instruments and plugins.

-Our hand-picked selection of 5 Best Free VST’s aims to showcase the absolute winners (in our opinion) in categories ranging from best sample-based instrument to the most versatile mixing tool.
+Our hand-picked selection of 5 Best Free VST Plugins aims to showcase the absolute winners (in our opinion) in categories ranging from best sample-based instruments to the most versatile mixing tool.

 And that’s the fun part here: among these, you can find otherworldly concepts and designs, that just aren’t available anywhere else - but might suit your creative flow perfectly!

-Another downside can be the plugin performance, or code optimisation, that is many times overlooked or not completed in the free version.
+Another downside can be the plugin performance or code optimization, which is many times overlooked or not completed in the free version.

 Software recreations have become so powerful recently, that the reason to own old hardware has become questionable: plugins generally require no maintenance, have no performance issues or functional limitations and include advantages, that can only be offered in an integrated software environment.

 Many modern plugins can also perform tasks that wouldn’t be possible in a single hardware unit - just think about Native Instrument’s Kontakt Sampler that also includes insert effects, flexible signal routing options and scripting.